 During this course, you will learn to:

-- Describe limitations on protected interests including open fields, assumption of risk, voluntary disclosure and abandoned property.
+- Identify the limitations on those interests, including curtilage, open fields, assumption of risk, and voluntary disclosure;

-- Summarize the “knock and announce” rule and identify the limits of detaining a person during the execution of a search warrant.
+- Summarize the principles related to execution of a warrant, including staleness, “knock and announce,” and limitations on detaining a person during the execution of a search warrant;

 Why should I take this course?